svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

 This is a [PaymentChannelClaim transaction][] with the `tfClose` flag set, or a [PaymentChannelFund transaction][] with the `Expiration` field set. _(9a in the [flow diagram][])_.

-If the channel has no SGY remaining in it when the payer requests to close the channel, it closes immediately.
+If the channel has no RCP remaining in it when the payer requests to close the channel, it closes immediately.

-If the channel _does_ have SGY remaining, the request to close a channel acts as a final warning to the payee to redeem any outstanding claims right away.
+If the channel _does_ have RCP remaining, the request to close a channel acts as a final warning to the payee to redeem any outstanding claims right away.
 The payee has an amount of time no less than the settlement delay before the channel is closed.
 The exact number of seconds varies slightly based on the close times of ledgers.

 The payee can also close a payment channel immediately after processing a claim _(9b in the [flow diagram][])_.